FlorinDorneanu/biotop-aquascaping/README.md

 ```

 ### Call to Action
-* The navigation bar in the header section are highlighted with a nice hover effect: an underline that start from the left side and goes for 0.4 seconds to the right side when the mouse is hovered over them.
+* The navigation bar in the header section is highlighted with a nice hover effect: an underline that starts from the left side and goes for 0.4 seconds to the right side when the mouse is hovered over them.
 * On the Home page, a "Services" button has been added for the user to easily access it when entering the website.
-For consistency reasons, the button has the same effect as the navigation links.
+For consistency reasons, the button also has a hover effect, covering the button background with the color "Teal" from the left side to the right side for 0.4 seconds.
 * The "Send" button from the contact form was styled white with black text for contrast purposes.
 * The colour "Teal" was used for styling the social links.
-The media links will send the use to "Biotope Aquascaping" social media pages.
+The media links will send the user to "Biotope Aquascaping" social media pages.
 ***
 ## Features
 ### Navigation Bar and Logo
 The navigation bar and logo are set at the top of the webpage.
 The navigation links are highlighted when hovered over.
 When clicked, the logo sends the user to the home page.
-The navigation links take the user tp the correct page of the website.
+The navigation links take the user to the correct page of the website.
 For the larger screens, the logo is placed in the top left corner of the webpage and the navigation is in the top right corner of the webpage.
 On smaller screens, the navigation bar goes under the logo and both elements are centered.

 ### Responsiveness
 The website is responsive at all breakpoints.
 The page layout will change to something more suited to smaller devices when needed.
 This has been achieved using media queries.
 This is to make the site easier to use for people with visual impairments by allowing them to navigate the site easily.